ecila-ng/java-greenfoot-spider-game/README.md

 • working in an object-oriented environment

-• designing and coding your own methods
+• designing and coding my own methods

 • utilizing selective execution